LouisCE/fandom-challenge/README.md

 #### WAVE Accessibility Tool

-The WAVE evaluation reports no accessibility or contrast errors.
-One alert was raised for missing page regions/ARIA landmarks (e.g., <main>, <nav>, <header>, <footer>).
-While the site remains usable, adding these elements would improve navigation for screen reader users and better align with WCAG Level A guidelines.
+The WAVE evaluation reports no accessibility or contrast errors, nor does it raise any alerts.
+At one point, it raised an alert was raised for missing page regions/ARIA landmarks (e.g., <main>, <nav>, <header>, <footer>) but I have rectified that by adding an accessible label to the navbar toggle button.
+This increases accessibility and makes sure that so screen readers will know what it does.

 | Metric            | Result |
 |-------------------|--------|